 This is perhaps the hottest new procurement topic on the horizon.
-This strategic approach to moving your procurements from ‘doing no harm’ to ‘doing some good’ has been mandated in other jurisdictions for many years.
+This strategic approach to moving your procurements from “making good deals” to “making deals that do good” has been mandated in other jurisdictions for many years.
 While Canada is a little late to the game, we see important shifts with legislation such as the federal Bill C-344 embedding a potential for requiring community benefits in infrastructure projects, as well as similar legislation, policies and directives at the sub-federal level right across the country.

 Think about how far we have come with ‘green procurement’.
 We have clearly moved beyond the early days when there was uncertainty about the cost impact, the ability of suppliers to meet the requirements, and whether government should really be trying to influence environmental impact.
 Now green procurement standards and expectations are the norm in both public and private procurement.

 Defined as ‘leveraging procurement policies and practices to affect social impact’, social procurement takes many forms.
 During our one day course in November in Burnaby, Social Procurement: Adding Public Value through Engagement with Social Enterprises, we examined a formula for calculating the ‘Social Return on Investment’ to support the business case for moving your organization in this important direction.
 As with the early days of green procurement, start small but do start.
 Perhaps for select under- threshold procurements you can order catering through a social enterprise that hires those with barriers to employment, have uniforms or other clothing items sewn by a social enterprise that hires and trains new Canadians, or have kits or other items assembled by a social enterprise that hires at-risk youth.